 Make sure you’re prepared for any eventuality.
 Make sure it’s not too heavy so you can move a dirt bike quickly.
 Additionally, ensure that the vehicle is safe and secure for your entire journey.
 Take care of yourself by investing in protective gear such as knee pads and helmets.

 Do not exceed the top speeds at which you are capable of operating.
 Assume that you know yourself best, and then set a limit for yourself.
 As a beginner, begin by taking it easy and gradually increase your speed as you become more proficient.

 The 125cc dirt bike is the most popular category in the market.
 Compared to the other types, it is a smaller bike with low power.
 But with the right accessories, such as the riding boots and helmet, a 125cc dirt bike can be a fun ride for beginners.
-BSXInsight wish you good riding and safe riding!
+BSXInsight hope you have good riding and safe riding!